-Anyone who has experienced the alpine beauty and traditional villages of Evritania won’t be surprised to learn that it holds another secret, virtually unknown to an international audience.
-Lake Kremaston lies on the western border of Central Greece, below the Agrafa mountain range, and is an undisputed hidden gem of mainland Greece.
-Created by a 1960s hydroelectric project to dam four rivers (the Agrafioti, Acheloos, Tavropos and Krikeliotis), it is the country’s largest artificial lake and a place of wonderful natural beauty, ideal for exploring by canoe or kayak as a family or group of friends.
+Anyone who has experienced the alpine beauty of Central Greece won’t be surprised to learn that the area holds another secret, virtually unknown to an international audience.
+Lake Kremaston lies below the Agrafa mountains, around 1hr30mins from the town of Karpenisi and near the villages of Evritania.
+An undisputed hidden gem of the mainland, it was created during a 1960s hydroelectric project to dam four rivers (the Agrafioti, Acheloos, Tavropos and Trikeriotis) and is Greece’s largest artificial lake, ideal for exploring by canoe or kayak.

 More like a fjord than a lake, it is dotted with islets that appear or disappear depending on the water level and is surrounded by the pine trees and other greenery so characteristic of Evritania.
 The water is an intense shade of blue, reflecting the mood of the seasons.
 There are times you could mistake it for the sea, especially in the summer when it offers itself for a cooling swim.